 What to do with Parmigiano Reggiano

 Once you’ve secured your wedge of Parmigiano Reggiano, how are going to enjoy it?
-My personal favorite: Cut a wedge into smaller pieces and serve on a cheese plate with prosciutto, olives, dried fruit or fig jam.
-Or give these easy ideas and comfort-forward recipes a try.
+Try cutting a wedge into smaller pieces and serve on a cheese plate with prosciutto, olives, dried fruit or fig jam.
+Or give these easy ideas and palate-pleasing recipes a try.

 Grate and bake until crisp: Add crunch to a Caesar salad or creamy tomato soup by baking grated Parmigiano Reggiano until golden-brown and crispy.